cyclosproject/ng-swagger-gen/README.md

   exporting values as constants and providing the values() method.
 Setting to false will reduce the size of the generated code.
 Defaults to true.
 - `templates`: Path to override the Mustache templates used to generate files.
+- `templateOptions`: Object to override options for Mustache templates.
 - `generateExamples`: When set to true, for models that provide an [example](https://swagger.io/docs/specification/2-0/adding-examples/) section, will generate a corresponding `<model>.example.ts` file, exporting a